ibhanu/codewithgirlscriptblr/Medium/1. Shopping Cart Problem/README.md

 > Date : 1st July 2020

+## Prerequisites
+- Basic input output of strings and numbers.
+- Basic conditional statements.
+- One of `Class`/`Object`/`Dictionary`/`Map` to store shopping items.
+(Depends on the language you are using)
+- Creating, displaying & manipulating arrays.
+- Basic calculation.
+- Getting the current date & time and displaying it in human readable form.

 ## Problem Statement

-In this section, ‘Gadget Guru’ allows the customer to enter details as per the input specified.
+In this section, `GadgetifyWithGSBlr` allows the customer to enter details as per the input specified.
 An additional parameter(distance) is added in this section that has to be taken into account for calculating the delivery charges.
 The app has to generate a bill accordingly containing all the details provided by the user and the total amount.

 - There should be a static list of shopping items along with their name, original price, discount price (if any), and weight in grams.
 (Total items >= 5, Discount items >=2)